kazimics/StarSync/README.md

 3. Is `OBSIDIAN_FILE_PATH` configured correctly? (`.md` extension will be auto-added)
 4. Check console error messages for detailed information

-### Q: How to sync to both SiYuan and Obsidian?

-A: Set `SYNC_TARGET=both` in `.env` and configure both SiYuan and Obsidian settings.
-The tool will generate both formats and sync to both targets simultaneously.

 ## 📄 License